MjTamizh/online-shopping-home-page/README.md

-#MegaMart – eCommerce Landing Page
+🛒 MegaMart – eCommerce Website (Front-End)

-## Welcome to MegaMart, a responsive and clean eCommerce landing page built using HTML5 and CSS3.
-This project is a static front-end UI showcasing a simple online grocery/vegetable store interface.
+MegaMart is a responsive and clean multi-page eCommerce website built using HTML5 and CSS3.
+This front-end project simulates a real-world online grocery and vegetable store with structured navigation, dynamic sections, and consistent design components across pages.

-# Features
+🌟 Features

-#### Header with logo, navigation menu, and action icons (search, cart, location, profile)
+🧭 Header with logo, navigation menu, and action icons (search, cart, location, profile)

+🏠 Home Page with introductory content and visual elements

+🛍️ Shop Page showcasing featured deals and products

-#### Product section showcasing vegetables with images and prices
+🥦 Product Page with gallery layout and product descriptions

+📝 Blogs Page layout for article-style content

+✅ Fully responsive layout using Flexbox

+🌐 Google Fonts integration (Noto Sans)

+📱 Clean, modern UI suitable for mobile and desktop views

-# Technologies Used
+🛠️ Technologies Used

-## HTML5
+HTML5

-## CSS3
+CSS3

-# Google Fonts (Noto Sans)
+Google Fonts – Noto Sans

-# Resources
+📁 Resources

-### Icons from Flaticon - Animated Icons
+🎨 Icons from Flaticon - Animated Icons

-### AI-generated images for blogs from Pixabay
+🖼️ Images from Pixabay for blogs and visual content

-# Screenshot
+📸 Screenshot

 ![alt text](image.png)

-❤️ Author
+👤 Author
-Made with ❤️ by mjtamil
+Made with  by mjtamil